 1. Tracking Technologies: New Innovations Converging to Further Magnify Supply Chain Visibility.

 Over the years tracking technologies have undergone a transformative evolution.
 As a result, there are now many cutting-edge innovations that converge to offer unprecedented supply chain visibility.
-At the same time, every business may not have a use case for all of these tracking technologies.
-Moreover, it is critical to select the right tracking solution that provides substantial value as well as a reasonable return on investment (ROI).
+At the same time, every business may not have a use case for all of these tracking technologies, Indeed, it is critical to select the right tracking solution that provides substantial value as well as a reasonable return on investment (ROI).
 Below is a list of key tracking technologies and their applications, serving as a foundation for enhancing the visibility of both assets and operational events.

-• Predictive Analytics: AI-powered insights to Preclude shipment delays.
+- Predictive Analytics: AI-powered insights to preclude shipment delays.

 For more details on these cutting-edge tracking technologies, see my article, Logistics Tracking Technology Trends: The Best Tech For Better Visibility And Traceability.